 However, once Daniel, Carmen, and Victoria entered the U.S., things changed.
 He raped them both repeatedly, and passed Carmen around to a number of men who gang-raped her.
 These were her first sexual experiences.
-He then set them up in two brothels, where they were forced to work as prostitutes and turn all of their earnings over to him.
-Daniel beat the two young women regularly when they were at home with him and repeatedly threatened that they should not try to leave him.
+He then set them up in two brothels, where they were forced to work as determination...statements from State and local law enforcement officials that the alien has complied with any reasonable request for assistance in the investigation or prosecution of crimes...where severe forms of trafficking in persons (as defined in section 103 of the Trafficking Victims Protection Act of 2000) appear to have been involved, shall be considered.")